SNDS-1/SNDS-1/README.md

 # 💫 About Me:
-Hello 🌺<br>💻 I'm a computer Science student specializing in software development<br>🔒 Passionate about cybersecurity, automation, and AI<br>🚀 Focused on building secure, efficient, and innovative systems<br>🌐 Exploring innovation through hands-on projects and challenges
+Hello 🌺<br><br>💻 I'm a computer Science student specializing in software development<br>🔒 Passionate about cybersecurity, automation, and AI<br>🚀 Focused on building secure, efficient, and innovative systems<br>🌐 Exploring innovation through hands-on projects and challenges

 # 💻 Tech Stack: